SAFE-Labs-Docs/Lab-Handbook/SAFE Policies/Commitment1/README.md

 <br/>
 <br/>
 _**Suggestions:**_<br/>
--Make clear what are the institutional rules for maternity and paternity leave.
+-Make clear what are the institutional rules for maternity and paternity leave.<br/>
--Normalize specifying pronouns in email signatures and profiles (e.g. slack).
+-Normalize specifying pronouns in email signatures and profiles (e.g. slack).<br/>
--Encourage people to share and mark on the lab calendar crucial cultural events/festivities.
+-Encourage people to share and mark on the lab calendar crucial cultural events/festivities.<br/>
--Encourage attendance of EDI training.
+-Encourage attendance of EDI training.<br/>
--Discuss steps taken to facilitate diversity in applicants.
+-Discuss steps taken to facilitate diversity in applicants.<br/>
--During onboarding, discuss cultural needs (e.g. religious holidays, prayer facilities).
+-During onboarding, discuss cultural needs (e.g. religious holidays, prayer facilities).<br/>
--Dedicate some meetings (e.g. journal club) to papers addressing diversity in science.
+-Dedicate some meetings (e.g. journal club) to papers addressing diversity in science.<br/>
--Consider diversity of voices when selecting papers in journal clubs.
+-Consider diversity of voices when selecting papers in journal clubs.<br/>
 <br/>
 <br/>
 _**Example:**_<br/> Our lab fosters a diverse and inclusive environment.
 We believe that diversity is a resource to harness, and we strive to create a psychologically safe environment where disruptive points of view are valued.
 We encourage individuals from different cultural, socioeconomic, gender, and geographical backgrounds to join.